-5.8 OB Classification
+5.8 Observing constaints and OB Classification

-The sky transparency constraints used at Paranal are: photometric (PHO), clear (CLR), thin (THN), and thick (THK).
-They mostly refer to the optical band and their translation to the IR domain, and specially to the MIR, is not obvious.
-The following scheme is applied for VISIR.
-OBs requiring PHO conditions will be executed and classified as "A" (fully within constraints) if the sensitivity in the corresponding band is equal or better then the nominal median value and if the conversion factor is constant within 10%.
-Refer to the web page http://www.eso.org/instruments/visir/inst/to know the values of nominal sensitivities in each mode.
+The Sky Transparency constraints used at Paranal are photometric (PHO), clear (CLR), thin (THN), and thick (THK).
+They originally refer to the optical band and their translation to the IR domain, and specially to the MIR, is not obvious.
+Also, there is some redundancy between the sky transparency and the precipitable water vapour constraints.
+Therefore the following scheme is applied for VISIR: OBs requiring PHO conditions will be executed and classified as "A" (fully within constraints) if the sensitivity in the corresponding band is equal or better than the nominal median value and if the conversion factor is constant within 10%.
 OBs requiring CLR, THN and THK conditions will be executed and classified as "A" when the sensitivity is respectively within 20%, 30% and 50% the nominal values.

-Classification for VISIR observations conducted in service-mode is also based on the PWV constraint.
+Classification for VISIR observations conducted in service mode is also based on the Precipitable Water Vapor (PWV, see \S 1.3) constraint.
 Typically the following constraints should be requested w.r.t. the PWV:

-- 1. PWV < 1.5 mm: Q-band imaging & N-band spectroscopy in regions affected by water vapour; - 2. $1.5 \text{ mm} \le PWV \le 3.5 \text{ mm}$: Q-band bright sources and N-band imaging & spectroscopy; - 3. $3.5 \,\mathrm{mm} \leq \mathrm{PWV}$: N-band imaging of bright sources.
+- 1. PWV < 1.5 mm: Q-band imaging & N-band spectroscopy in regions affected by water vapour; - 2. $1.5 \,\mathrm{mm} \leq \mathrm{PWV} \leq 3.5 \,\mathrm{mm}$: Q-band bright sources and N-band imaging & spectroscopy; - 3. $3.5 \,\mathrm{mm} \leq \mathrm{PWV}$: N-band imaging of bright sources.

 OBs executed with the requested PWV constraint will be classified "A", those executed within 10% of the requested PWV value will be classified "B" (Almost within constraints) and OBs executed under PWV conditions greater than 10% of the requested PWV value will be classified "C" (out of constraints).
 Observations qualified as "C" will be repeated.
 The time required to do so will not be charged to the observer's program.
+The requested PWV has to be specified during the proposal submission using the ESOFORM package in the column "Additional info" of the proposed list of targets (Box 11).
+The effect of different PWV values on the sensitivity for specific observations can be assessed using the VISIR ETC (see § 5.1).